 Collaborative research with the Yugul Mangi Rangers, SE Arnhem Land, since 2008

-Cross-cultural Biodiversity surveys
+Cross-cultural Biodiversity research

 Since 2013 we have worked with Indigenous Ranger groups and communities to conduct biodiversity surveys across eastern Arnhem Land – an area little known to Western science and where local Aboriginal people have only limited access.
-This project has received funding from The Nature Conservancy, the Atlas of Living Australia and the Australian Government’s Department of Business, Industry and Innovation’s Citizen Science Grant program.
-See some of our blogs on the Atlas of Living Australia website: https://www.ala.org.au/blogs-news/citizen-science-project-builds-on-award-winning-cross-cultural-collaboration-in-eastern-arnhem-land/
+This project received funding from The Nature Conservancy (TNC), the Atlas of Living Australia and the Australian Government Department of Business, Industry and Innovation’s Citizen Science Grant program.
+In 2021 we received an ARC Linkage Grant to expand this research.

 Freshwater and coastal wetland monitoring

-Prehistoric Aboriginal Plant dispersal (ARC DP 2018-2021)
+Prehistoric Aboriginal Plant dispersal (ARCDP 2018-2022)

 Initial research in 2015-6 investigated the prehistoric dispersal of Bugam (Castanospermum australe) in northern NSW by Aboriginal people https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0186663.
 Following ARC funding we have now been able to expand this research to explore the dispersal of 3 large seeded rainforest trees across eastern Australia.
 Patrick Cooke and Monica fahey are conducting their PhD research on the cultural and genetic aspects of this project, respectively.
 This project is co-lead by Dr Maurizio Rossetto (Royal Botanic Gardens Sydney), Gerry Turpin (Tropical Indigenous Ethnobotany Centre), Oliver Costello (Firesticks Alliance) and Dr Philip Clarke (SA Museum Adjunct Fellow).